Who Pays for My Rental Car After a Car Accident in Georgia?

 How Long Do I Get to Keep the Rental Car?

-Insurance car rental provisions typically cover the time it takes to repair your damaged vehicle up to a specified limit.
+If repairs or settlements are delayed, you may be responsible for additional rental expenses once your coverage limit is reached.
 If there are delays, such as the repair shop waiting on a back-ordered part, contact the insurance company or your car accident lawyer to negotiate the additional rental days.

 What Other Compensation May I Be Owed After a Georgia Car Accident?